Awesome Music: The Land Before Time

 - The song finishes with a spine-tingling verse from Littlefoot about his mother— the first mention of her since the first movie.

-- "Friends For Dinner" is a very amusing song with a catchy steel drum backing.
+- "Friends For Dinner" is a very amusing Love It or Hate It song with a catchy steel drum backing.
 The droning, almost sarcastic tone the kids sing it in and the multiple (and given the time period, impossible) food related puns make it good for a chuckle, albeit perhaps a rather uneasy one.

 The Land Before Time VI: The Secret of Saurus Rock

-- "The Lone Dinosaur" is an awesome cowboy track that accurately captures the feel of the Wild West.
-Michelle and Amanda's gift for melody comes out well, and instrumental, it's quite beautiful (unusual for cowboy songs like this).
+- "The Lone Dinosaur" is a cowboy track that accurately captures the feel of the Wild West.
+Admitedly, that isn't what the series is about, and lyrically nothing about the song is actually true, but Michelle and Amanda's gift for melody comes out well, and instrumental, it's quite beautiful (unusual for cowboy songs like this).

 - "On Your Own" is a simple, sad bar song that nails the "lonely saloon" vibe with its piano backing.